LinkedInAttic/naarad/README.md

-# Neelix #
+# Naarad #
-Neelix is a highly configurable command line tool that parses and plots timeseries data for better visual correlation.
+Naarad is a highly configurable command line tool that parses and plots timeseries data for better visual correlation.
 It can be used for performance debugging for your service/application.
 You collect data for the metrics you want to monitor and:

-* Neelix parses JVM Garbage Collection (GC), System (SAR) and Mysql (Innotop) logs
+* Naarad parses JVM Garbage Collection (GC), System (SAR) and Mysql (Innotop) logs
-* Neelix reads other metrics you have pre-processed and written in CSV format
+* Naarad reads other metrics you have pre-processed and written in CSV format
-* Neelix plots the metrics you specify.
+* Naarad plots the metrics you specify.

-The power of Neelix is in its configurablity.
+The power of Naarad is in its configurablity.
 You can use it to glance at various metrics and then choose the important metrics to plot to visually correlate the metrics together.
-An example use-case is when your application's throughput dropped, you want to know if it was because of some GC activity or a spike in CPU usage or disk I/O. Neelix can help you investigate such issue better.
+An example use-case is when your application's throughput dropped, you want to know if it was because of some GC activity or a spike in CPU usage or disk I/O. Naarad can help you investigate such issue better.

 ## Features ##

 * Configurable input format, so you can specify which metrics to inspect.
 GC, SAR and Innotop logs supported currently, with support for more metrics coming in near future.
-* Logs for the supported metrics are parsed by Neelix.
+* Logs for the supported metrics are parsed by Naarad.
 * Also supports generic metric logs in csv format.
 * Pick 'n Choose which metrics to plot together for visual correlation.
 * Html report with all the plots for a visual inspection of your application's performance profile.

 ## How is it different? ##

 Many tools and frameworks like Zenoss, rrdtool etc have solved the use-case of metric collection, parsing and plotting.
-Neelix has an overlap in functionality with these tools, but the main advantage of neelix is in its flexibility, which lets it be a powerful tool for performance investigations.
-Neelix users are performance experts who need to look for 'needle in a haystack'.
-Neelix was built to support this use-case.
+Naarad has an overlap in functionality with these tools, but the main advantage of naarad is in its flexibility, which lets it be a powerful tool for performance investigations.
+Naarad users are performance experts who need to look for 'needle in a haystack'.
+Naarad was built to support this use-case.

 # Installation #

-1. Check out Neelix code:
+1. Check out Naarad code:

-        git clone git://gitli.corp.linkedin.com/neelix/neelix.git
+        git clone git://gitli.corp.linkedin.com/naarad/naarad.git

 2. Make sure you have python, [pip](http://www.pip-installer.org/en/latest/installing.html) and awk.
 3. Install the necessary Python libraries using PIP.

-        cd neelix; pip install -r requirements.txt
+        cd naarad; pip install -r requirements.txt

 # Usage #

-Neelix needs a config file that lists all the metrics and the graphing options.
-Example config files can be found in neelix/examples/conf directory.
+Naarad needs a config file that lists all the metrics and the graphing options.
+Example config files can be found in naarad/examples/conf directory.
 Here is a sample config:

 <pre>
 [GC]